 Add 1/2 cup of apple cider vinegar in the morning, and pour the mixture into a spray bottle.
 Shake well to combine.
 The idea is to spray this near the plants to deter the cat from getting close to them.

 There are several high-quality commercially made cat repellents on the market.

 EverJoice makes a Cat Forbidden Zone Spray that is designed for use on plants and furniture.
 The all-natural formula is alcohol-free and has a pleasant scent for humans.

 Hywean’s Professional Pet Behavior Correction is an effective formula made with bitter agents and plant extracts.
-You can use this spray on typical chew targets such as cords, furniture, and, you guessed it, your houseplants.
+You can use this spray on typical chew targets, such as cords, furniture, and houseplants.

 Texture and sounds can also keep your pets away from your plants.